htcondor/htcondor/docs/man-pages/condor_submit.rst

     subset of output files as specified by the submit command **transfer_output_files**\ :index:`transfer_output_files<single: transfer_output_files; submit commands>`.
     The plug-in does the transfer of files, and no files are sent back to the submit machine.
-The HTCondor Administrator’s manual has full details. :index:`should_transfer_files<single: should_transfer_files; submit commands>`
+The HTCondor Administrator's manual has full details. :index:`should_transfer_files<single: should_transfer_files; submit commands>`
     :index:`submit command should_transfer_files<single: submit command should_transfer_files; file transfer mechanism>`
  should_transfer_files = <YES \| NO \| IF_NEEDED >